ENTOMOGRAPHIES

 4′ 16″

-Like in my last short film “Murmurations”, I focus on the amazing flights of starlings, though this time I highlight each individual and their complex relationship with the flock by playing with perception in two ways: by inverting the footage and slowing it down.
+Working from real footage of flocks of starlings in flight, and extending the research begun in Murmurations, Bou shifts attention to each individual bird and to its complex relationship with the flock, playing with perception in two ways: by inverting the footage and slowing it down.

 MURMURATIONS